madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Mandatory
 - Content guidelines: These entries will be topics related to the item.
 This field allows for multiple subjects (up to 10), each should be separated by a semicolon (;).
 Subject entries should be selected using the Library of Congress subject headings, which is a controlled vocabulary.
 - Applicable controlled vocabularies: Library of Congress subject headings
-- Mapping to Dublin Core: “Subject” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/subject/
+- Mapping to Dublin Core: “Subject” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/subject/"> Dublin Core Standards for "Subject" </a>
 - Example: pawpaws; persimmons; grafting; mennonite; network; knife; cellphone; homestead; farm; indiana.

 **Map (latitude)**